-- Contractor shall establish an ongoing quality assessment and performance improvement program consistent with Article II.F.1 of this Agreement. - 2.
-CMS, in consultation with DHCS and other stakeholders, may specify performance measures and topics for performance improvement projects to be required by DHCS in this Agreement. - 3.
-Performance improvement projects shall be designed to achieve, through ongoing measurements and intervention, significant improvement, sustained over time, in clinical care and non-clinical care areas that are expected to have a favorable effect on health outcomes and beneficiary satisfaction. - 4.
-The monitoring of accessibility of services outlined in the Quality Improvement (QI) Plan will at a minimum include: - i.
+- Contractor shall establish an ongoing quality assessment and performance improvement program consistent with Article II.F.1 of this Agreement. - The Contractor shall oversee subcontractors' compliance through on-site monitoring reviews and monitoring report submissions to DHCS.
+The Contractor shall comply with compliance monitoring reviews conducted by DHCS and are responsible to develop and implement CAPs as needed. - 3.
+CMS, in consultation with DHCS and other stakeholders, may specify performance measures and topics for performance improvement projects to be required by DHCS in this Agreement.

+4. Performance improvement projects shall be designed to achieve, through ongoing measurements and intervention, significant improvement, sustained over time, in clinical care and non-clinical care areas that are expected to have a favorable effect on health outcomes and beneficiary satisfaction.

+5. The monitoring of accessibility of services outlined in the Quality Improvement (QI) Plan will at a minimum include:

+- i.
 Timeliness of first initial contact to face-to-face appointment. - ii.
-Frequency of follow-up appointments in accordance with individualized treatment plans. - iii.
-Timeliness of services of the first dose of OTP/NTP services. - iv.
+Frequency of follow-up appointments. - iii.
+Timeliness of services of the first dose of NTP services. - iv.
 Access to after-hours care. - v.
 Responsiveness of the beneficiary access line. - vi.
 Strategies to reduce avoidable hospitalizations. - vii.
-Coordination of physical and mental health services with waiver services at the provider level. - viii.
+Coordination of physical and mental health services with waiver services at the provider level. - vili.
 Assessment of the beneficiaries' experiences. - ix.
-Telephone access line and services in the prevalent non-English languages. - 5.
+Telephone access line and services in the prevalent non-English languages. - 6.
 The Contractor's QI program shall monitor the Contractor's service delivery system with the aim of improving the processes of providing care and better meeting the needs of its beneficiaries.
-The QI Program shall be accountable to the Contractor's Director. - 6.
+The QI Program shall be accountable to the Contractor's Director. - 7.
 The Contractor shall establish a QI Committee to review the quality of SUD treatment services provided to beneficiaries.
-The QI Committee shall recommend policy decisions; review and evaluate the results of QI activities, including performance improvement projects; institute needed QI actions; ensure follow-up of QI processes; and document QI Committee meeting minutes regarding decisions and actions taken.
+The QI Committee shall recommend policy decisions; review and evaluate the results of QI activities, including performance improvement projects; institute needed QI actions; ensure followup of QI processes; and document QI Committee meeting minutes regarding decisions and actions taken.